grantdelacampa/CSC-180-Neural-Networks-/CNN/README.txt

 	- train.py:
 		> The script used for training the network
 		> Run this script in the same directory as ./train and ./validate.
+	- predict.py:
+		> The script used to validated the training and test generalization.
+		> Run this script after train.py in the same directory as ./train and ./validate.
 Instructions:
 	Note: The following assumes you have already set up all required python libraries.
 	1) Download the files and move them to your desired working directory.